basedhound/portfolio-v3_next/README.md

 Now that's out of the way, you can get your project running by first installing dependencies.

-Let's onstall the project dependencies, from your terminal, run:
+Let's install the project dependencies, from your terminal, run:

 ```bash
 npm install